charnley/matplotlib-colourmap-generator/README.md

 matplotlib-colourmap-generator
 ==============================

-Generating a colour map for MatPlot libs set_cmap for visualising matrices.
+Generating a colour map for MatPlot libs set\_cmap for visualising matrices.

+Note: on 'hitting' zero
+Play around with the 'stepSizer' to make the white hit zero exactly.